Galicians: Traditional music

-The most characteristic instruments in traditional music is probably the gaita (bagpipe).
+The most characteristic instrument in traditional music is probably the gaita (bagpipe).
 The gaita have a conical double-reed chanter, and usually have one to four drones.
 The bag is usually inflated through a blowpipe, but in the gaita de barquín it is inflated by the operation of a bellows.
 In the past the gaita was usually accompanied just by tamboril (snare drum) and bombo or caixa (bass drum), but since the middle of the twentieth century the groups and bands have become very popular.
-Pieces which are usually interpreted with gaita are the muiñeira, often in 6/8 time; the alborada, played during the early mornings of holydays; the marcha (march) which accompanies processions and retinues.
+Pieces which are usually interpreted with gaita are the muiñeira, often in 6/8 time and very similar to Irish jigs; the alborada, played during the early mornings of holydays; the marcha (march) which accompanies processions and retinues.
 Some renowned compositions are the 19th century Muiñeira de Chantada and the traditional Aires de Pontevedra (an alborada) and Marcha do Antigo Reino de Galicia (March of the Old Kingdom of Galicia).

 Another very representative instrument is the pandeireta (tambourine), which along or together with other drums as the pandeiro, castanets, etc., usually accompanied the songs and celebrations of the working women and men during the seráns (evenings), foliadas or fiadas.

 Other genres include de alalá, which can be sung a cappella, or the cancións de cego (blindman's songs), interpreted with violin of zanfoña.